Santander’s Brazil Unit Falls So Far Behind, a Buyout Is in Play

 Key Facts

-The gap between Santander Brazil and its Spanish parent has grown so wide that analysts are openly asking whether Madrid will simply buy out the local arm and take it private.
-The two halves of the same bank are moving in opposite directions.
+The gap between Santander Brazil and its Spanish parent has grown so wide that analysts are openly asking a big question.
+Will Madrid simply buy out the local arm and take it private?

 One side is thriving, the other is stumbling.
-The result is a rare split that turns an ordinary earnings slump into a live question about corporate structure.
+That rare split turns an ordinary earnings slump into a live question about corporate structure.

 Why Santander Brazil has fallen behind